smohies/EBProject/README.md

 If you just followed the installation steps, you should have your virtual environemnt active right now.

-If not, open a terminal in the folder where the project and the virtual environment resides, you can activate it like this:
+If not, open a terminal in the folder where the project and the virtual environment resides, you can activate it with:

 ```bash
 source venv\bin\activate